django-ftl/fluent-compiler/docs/escaping.rst

   escaper applied.

-- A message with an escaper applied cannot include a message or term with a different esacper applied - this will generate a ``TypeError`` in the list of errors returned.
+- A message with an escaper applied cannot include a message or term with a different escaper applied - this will generate a ``TypeError`` in the list of errors returned.

 - A message with no escaper applied cannot include a message with an escaper